Crazy Lace Agate

 Creamy browns, blacks, grays and golds (and occasional reds and pinks) swirl together creating complex patterns that make this a unique agate.
 The bands are distorted, twisted and curved.
 Crazy Lace Agate typically forms in veins within limestone.

 The Crazy Lace Agate most well known comes from near Ejido Benito Juarez in Chihuahua, Mexico in a remote and rugged area.
 The are three active claims and there are a number of inactive claims and mines there that are worked sporadically.
 But Crazy Lace Agate can be found in other locations.
-Some beautiful material comes from Australia and is found on Marillana Station, a cattle property around 90 kilometres north of Newman, a major iron ore producing town in the Pilbara region of Western Australia.
+Some beautiful material comes from Australia and is found on Marillana Station, a cattle property around 90 kilometers north of Newman, a major iron ore producing town in the Pilbara region of Western Australia.

 Agate is a type of chalcedony, usually at least slightly translucent and banded or with inclusions.
 It forms in concentric layers in a wide variety of colors and textures.
 Each individual agate forms by filling a cavity in host rock.
 Agate has a hardness of about 7 on the Moh's scale.
 The name is derived from its occurrence at the Achates River in southwestern Sicily.

 Agate was highly valued as a talisman or amulet in ancient times.
 It was said to quench thirst and protect against fever.
 Persian magicians used agate to divert storms.
 Mithridates, king of Pontus, had a collection of thousands of agate bowls.
 Agate bowls were also popular in the Byzantine Empire.
 Collecting agate bowls became common among European royalty during the Renaissance and many museums in Europe, including the Louvre, have spectacular examples